Haiyunchen2020/Linux_Kernel_Module_for_Task_Information/README.md

 # Linux_Kernel_Module_for_Task_Information

-In this project, you will write a Linux kernel module that uses the /proc file system for displaying a task’s information based on its process identifier value pid.
-This project will involve writing a process identifier to the file /proc/pid.
+In this project I wrote a Linux kernel module that uses the /proc file system for displaying a task’s information based on its process identifier value pid.
+This project involves writing a process identifier to the file /proc/pid.
 Once a pid has been written to the /proc file, subsequent reads from /proc/pid will report (1) the command the task is running, (2) the value of the task’s pid, and (3) the current state of the task.
-An example of how your kernel module will be accessed once loaded into the system is as follows: echo "1395" > /proc/pid cat /proc/pid command = [bash] pid = [1395] state = [1]
+An example of how the kernel module will be accessed once loaded into the system is as follows: echo "1395" > /proc/pid cat /proc/pid command = [bash] pid = [1395] state = [1]